- Apply – there’s no fee!

 MBA Rolling Admission

-International students have additional application requirements and should apply as early as possible in order to have enough time to allow for their home country’s immigration processing, which varies by country.
-In general, international students should apply and have their documents submitted no later than 90 days before their semester start date.
+International students have additional application requirements toward this business degree and should apply as early as possible in order to have enough time to allow for their home country’s immigration processing, which varies by country.
+In general, international business degree-seeking students should apply and have their documents submitted no later than 90 days before their semester start date.
 Incomplete applications will not be processed or considered for admission.

 Please refer to the MBA Course Schedule for exact semester dates.